SKumr20/campus-cart/README.md

 A full-stack, Ecommerce application, to buy, sell and explore items around your college/university campus!

+## Features

+1. Login/Register
+2. View and add/delete products, with image uploading
+3. Add Bids for products

 ## Tech Stack

 ### Frontend :